 - iPhone 7 Plus or newer Recommended

-* Note: Apple products are not sold by Marshall Radio.
-Also important: a cellular enabled iPad is required in order for it to have the needed GPS functions.
+* Note: Apple and Android products are not sold by Marshall Radio.
+Also important: a cellular enabled tablet is required in order for it to have the needed GPS functions.
 However, you do not need to enable the cellular data plan to use AeroVision.

 RECOMMENDED ITEMS TO ADD TO YOUR SYSTEM